plutov/pliutau.com/content/voice-recognition-games.md

 And of course, Go!

 I created a [PoC open source project](https://github.com/plutov/games) to implement a `20 questions` game, a simple fun game where you should guess a noun by asking a maximum of 20 questions.
 A question can be answered only with "Yes", "No" and "Don't know".
-The demo page is located [here](http://pliutau.com/games/).

 For now, I am doing voice recognition using webkit technologies, but I have plans to move it to a backend and use Google Speech API.
 Also I want to support all possible languages using Google Translate API.